Homework for you to think about why people have romantic relationships and whether we need to have them.

 Expecting so much from just one person puts a lot of pressure on the relationship and us too.

-If we are solely reliant on one kind of relationship at the expense of others it can make us very dull people (one of those people who gets so loved up that they totally forget their mates for a bit) but it can also make us very vulnerable.
+If we are solely reliant on one kind of relationship at the expense of others it can make us very dull.
+You know those people who gets so loved up that they totally forget their mates for a bit.
+But it can also make us very vulnerable.

 Some people make someone very reliant on them and stop them from having their own lives.
 This is abuse.